minprog/programmeren-1/problems/recover/recover.md

     $ echo $?
     0

-## Testing

-### `check50`

-Here's how to evaluate the correctness of your code using `check50`.
-But be sure to compile and test it yourself as well!

-    check50 -l minprog/cs50x/2020/recover

 ## Hints

 Keep in mind that you can open `card.raw` programmatically with `fopen`, as with the below, provided `argv[1]` exists.